ni/nimble/packages/nimble-blazor/README.md

         - Run `npm run build` from the root of the Nimble repo
         - Run `npm run pack` from the nimble-blazor package directory
         - Visual Studio: "Project" >> "Manage NuGet Packages".
 Click the gear/Settings button.
 Add a new Package Source ("NimbleBlazor") as `[NimbleRepoDirectory]\packages\nimble-blazor\dist` and commit/ close Settings.
 Pick "NimbleBlazor" in the "Package Source" dropdown, and ensure "Include prerelease" is checked.
 Search for "NimbleBlazor.Components", select it and click the "Install" button.
-        - VS Code: Run the command `dotnet add package NimbleBlazor.Components --source C:\dev\nimble\packages\nimble-blazor\dist` in the Terminal window.
+        - VS Code: Run the command `dotnet add package NimbleBlazor.Components --source [NimbleRepoDirectory]\packages\nimble-blazor\dist` in the Terminal window.
 2. Add required references to Blazor code
     - Open `_Imports.razor`, and add a new line at the bottom: `@using NimbleBlazor.Components`
     - Open `_Layout.cshtml` (BlazorServer) / `wwwroot/index.html` (Blazor WebAssembly).